Drunk Driving & OWI Defense

 Helping Clients Move Past Drunk Driving Charges

-In addition to his winning record, awards and other honors, Attorney Stangl takes great satisfaction in taking the time to provide his clients with one-on-one attention to build a thorough defense as they fight to overcome challenges brought on by drunk driving charges and move on with their lives.
+In addition to his winning record, awards, and other honors, Attorney Stangl takes great satisfaction in providing his clients with one-on-one attention to build a thorough defense as they fight to overcome challenges brought on by drunk driving charges and move on with their lives.

 Four Consecutive Jury Victories